emmanuelstroem/macosetup/README.md

 Sublime-Text: `brew cask install sublime-text`

 # Stubborn Packages
-- Oversight by Objective-See: `brew cask install oversight` -
+- Oversight by Objective-See: `brew cask install oversight` - app installs but have to quit it to continue -

+# Known Issues:
+Issue: Images not showing on Terminals
+Solution: Select one of the already installed Nerd Fonts `Meslo` or `Hack`.
+If not installed, then install Nerd Fonts